andis-spr/fzf-bookmarks/README.md

 ## Incentive

-I'm not too fond of everchanging browser UIs and I wanted something simple and portable.
+I'm not too fond of everchanging, opinionated browser UIs and wanted something portable and simple.

 So, on the shoulders of `fzf`, `lua` and `some *nix text utilities`, the `fzf-bookmarks` became a thing.